 Start the day in downtown Ottawa on the largest outdoor skating rink in the world, the frozen Rideau Canal Skateway.
-The Canal is the only UNESCO World Heritage Site on which you can skate, which winds 7.8 kilometres (4.8 miles) through the heart of Ottawa.
+The Canal is the only UNESCO World Heritage Site on which you can skate, and wind 7.8 kilometres (4.8 mile) through the heart of Ottawa.
 Don’t have your own skates?
-Rent some here.
+Rent some from Capital Skates or Dows Lake Pavilion.
 Access to the Canal—open January through February, weather permitting—is free.

-Head out for lunch and spend the afternoon at Fulton’s Pancake House and Sugar Bush, a four-season destination just west of Ottawa specializing in group visits and tours and the spring maple syrup season.
-Tantalize your senses at the Maple Shop with maple gourmet food products and a Maple Luscious Bath & Body Care line, handmade onsite.
-Enjoy a maple meal, guided tour, horse drawn hayride, music, hiking and more.
+Head out for lunch and the afternoon at Fulton’s Pancake House and Sugar Bush, a fourseason destination just west of Ottawa specializing in group visits and tours and the Spring Maple Syrup Season.
+Tantalize your senses at the Maple Shop with maple gourmet food products and Maple Luscious Bath & Body Care line handmade onsite.
+Enjoy a maple meal, guided tour, horse-drawn hayride, music, hike and more.

 The National Hockey League Ottawa Senators’ season is underway in winter and they might just be in town when you are.
 Check out the Sens schedule.

 For a day of cross-country skiing, head just north to Gatineau Park.
 Gatineau Park provides a network of nearly 200 kilometres (124 miles) of cross-country ski trails that are regularly groomed and marked for their level of difficulty.
 Some offer both skate-skiing and classic crosscountry.
 There are heated shelters in the park and the trails are patrolled for safety.
 Daily passes are available at the Gatineau Park Visitor Centre and at the 16 parking lots with direct access to the trails.